-This article focuses primarily on price levels for food, beverages and tobacco in 37 European countries.
-The country groups included in the analysis are the 28 European Union (EU) Member States, 3 EFTA countries (Iceland, Norway and Switzerland), 5 candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey) and one potential candidate country (Bosnia and Herzegovina).
+This article focuses primarily on price levels for food, beverages and tobacco in 38 European countries.
+The country groups included in the analysis are the 28 European Union (EU) Member States, 3 EFTA countries (Iceland, Norway and Switzerland), 5 candidate countries (Montenegro, the former Yugoslav Republic of Macedonia, Albania, Serbia and Turkey) and one potential candidate country (Bosnia and Herzegovina) and Kosovo.

 - 1 Main statistical findings